 Why Static Stretching Is So Bad

 Loosening muscles and tendons in the “traditional” manner leaves them less able to move quickly and on command when it comes time to swim.
-While it’s great to improve the your body’s range of motion, many of the more common mobility-boosting moves are better performed at a time completely separate from working out (such as taking a nice break from the computer screen).
+While it’s great to improve your body’s range of motion, many of the more common mobility-boosting moves are better performed at a time completely separate from your workout (such as taking a nice break from the computer screen).

-Before you hit the pool opt for a dynamic warm-up that consists of moves that prepare the body for specific activity such as plyometric movements like skipping or jump squats or even explosive push-ups.
+Before you hit the pool opt for a dynamic warm-up that consists of moves that prepare the body for specific activity, such as skipping, jump squats or even explosive push-ups.
 Dynamic moves are a great way to elevate your heart rate before hitting the pool.
 This will prep the nervous system for peak output.
-Happy swimming!